Outdoor Adventure Heaven

 Mount Baker Theatre also brings in internationally-renowned acts all year long, the Jansen Art Center features the Pacific Northwest’s best jazz and classical ensembles, while the Wild Buffalo features the likes of folk, hip hop, and funk musicians from across the country.

-Access five higher-educational institutions within 15 minutes of each other!
-These award-winning institutions include Western Washington University, Whatcom Community College, Bellingham Technical College, Trinity Western University, and NW Indian College.
-Learn more about these institutions on our Education page.
+Access four higher-educational institutions within 15 minutes of each other!
+These award-winning institutions include Western Washington University, Whatcom Community College, Bellingham Technical College, and NW Indian College.

 A Host of Culinary Delights